cadovid/cadovid.github.io/about/index.md

 Currently, I work as a machine learning researcher and engineer at The Mindkind S.L, where we explore new ideas that enable the development of autonomous bots with human-like behaviour.

 I am an enthusiast of continuous learning, and both discovering and exploring new solutions is part of my daily life.
+As part of this process, I am always ready to take on a new challenge.

-I have experience in teamwork and international environments, so I am always ready to face a new challenge.
+It's a pleasure to welcome you here, and if you have any questions, you know where to find me.

 See you around!